msqr/tidbits/defs/docs/demo/README.txt

 stand-alone Tidbits application pre-configured to run without any modification so you can see how Tidbits works.
-The only thing you need besides the Live Demo (which you have if you're reading this) is a Java 5 JDK (i.e. version 1.5) or higher.
-Note that a Java JRE is not sufficient, you'll need the full JDK installed.
-You can get a JDK from Sun at http://java.sun.com/.
-Other vendors make JDKs, any one of them should work as long as they are version 1.5 or higher.
+The only thing you need besides the Live Demo (which you have if you're reading this) is a Java 5 runtime (JRE) or higher.
+You can get a JRE from Oracle at http://www.java.com/ or other operating system vendors make JREs, any of them should work as long as they are version 5 or higher.

 Starting the Live Demo  -----------------------------------------------